Isaiah 61:1-4, 8 – 62.3

 Names in the Bible are seen as expressing a person’s essential character, and a renaming reflects a significant change of character.
 Thus Abram becomes Abraham (Genesis 17:5) and Jacob becomes Israel (Genesis 32:28) and Simon becomes Peter (Matthew 16:18) and Saul becomes Paul (Acts 13:9).

 Yahweh promises to give these people a new name, but doesn’t specify the name.
-“It is the symbol of closer intimacy with him, and a consequent holier character” (Coffin, The Interpreter’s Bible, 717).
+But new God-given names in the Bible signal a kind of rebirth—the coming into being of a new Godly person.

 “You shall also be a crown of beauty in the hand of Yahweh, and a royal diadem in the hand of your God” (v.
 3).
 The prophet describes the restored people of God as “a crown of beauty” and a “royal diadem” in God’s hand.
 A diadem is some sort of headgear worn by royals—perhaps a jeweled headband—like a crown.
 This is a poetic way of saying that Israel will be a symbol of God’s glory and one of Yahweh’s proudest possessions.